Registration (Births and Deaths act 1953)

 The Registrar will issue you with the following:

-The registrar will ask you if you need extra copies of the entry, to give to banks, insurance companies or private pension companies etc. there is a charge for the extra forms.
-This fee will be more if you purchase these at a later date.
+The registrar will ask you if you need copies of the entry, to give to banks, insurance companies or private pension companies etc. there is a charge for the forms.
+These are currently £11.00 each (this fee will be more if you purchase these at a later date than registration date).

 • Work out final payments of benefits for the person who’s died (including the state pension) and tax credits.